sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

    are defining performance by.
 Even worse, designing good experiments is [famously hard](https://dl.acm.org/doi/10.1145/1508284.1508275)!
    The hope is, however, that a size minimal layout will increase the density of data in cache, which *might* make your memory-bound workload faster.
+   - <p>Figuring out an "optimally performing" layout of a structure seems to be an active area of research.
+You can search for the keywords <a href="https://scholar.google.com/scholar?hl=en&as_sdt=0%2C50&q=%22structure+splitting%22+AND+%22llvm%22&btnG=">structure splitting</a> and <a href="https://scholar.google.com/scholar?start=0&q=%22field+reordering%22&hl=en&as_sdt=0,50">field reordering</a> if you're curious.
+The literature seems to suggest that it's often smarter to layout a structure accounting for access patterns rather than purely minimizing size.</p>
 3. **I will assume that we care about alignment.** If not, we can trivially solve the problem by adding ` __attribute__((__packed__)) ` to the structure.
 There has been [some discussion](https://lemire.me/blog/2012/05/31/data-alignment-for-speed-myth-or-reality/) questioning how important alignment is on modern processors, but to my understanding there are still platforms